Defi-Board-Options-Exchange/java-dboe-labs/README.md

 We would like to sincerely thank to the following entities or names who we think we have used their products in a very significant way.

-Esper Tech at https://esper.espertech.com for their powerful "Complex Event Processing" engine.
+1) Esper Tech at https://esper.espertech.com for their powerful "Complex Event Processing" engine.
 One of the key developers shared with us that he has been using Esper since 2009 and strongly recommended us to use it

+2) Spring Framework at https://spring.io.
+Yes, we are heavily Spring-driven apps in the way we code and the way we test.